roeegro/SwimFix/OpenPose Plus Setup Guide.md

 To customize the model, simply changing it in `models.py`.

 ### Custom Data
-In case you wish to train a model on your own data you need to create an annotation file in JSON format for that data.
-Make sure to annotate in the [COCO Format](http://cocodataset.org/#format-data).
+In case you wish to train a model on your own data you need to create an annotation file in [COCO Format](http://cocodataset.org/#format-data).

 For annotating our data we used the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which is cloned in the root directory under the name `coco-annotator`.
  We recommend you to use it as well - you can check out [this](https://docs.google.com/document/d/1CnZHzUDVSLxYTczuYnHGJrh37uqOqPRSNcRDbleLI5w/edit?usp=sharing) guide we wrote regarding installation and correct usage.